Hydrograd: Background

 According to Johny Chow, the record is said to be a departure from previous Stone Sour albums, more of a rock-and-roll album.
 He also mentions that the album has more of a groove feel to it and very melodic with large choruses added to it.
 A total of 19 songs were recorded, with 15 making the final cut on the standard edition, while the other 4 were later released on the deluxe version.

 Critical reception

 Reviews for Hydrograd were very positive.
 Ali Cooper of Rock Sins gave the record a 10 out of 10, calling it a risk-taking gem for Stone Sour and Slipknot fans.
+In 2024, Loudwire staff elected it as the best hard rock album of 2017.